The Milwaukee Suburbs – U.S. Rep. Scott Fitzgerald (R)

 “John McCain won the 5th Congressional District in 2008 with 57.7% of the vote; it was the only congressional district in Wisconsin that year to have voted for McCain.
 It was a safe Republican district prior to redistricting and has continued to be a safe Republican district afterward.”

 “The biggest change to the district as a result of redistricting is that it no longer includes Ozaukee County.
 In addition to Washington County, most of Waukesha County, and parts of Milwaukee County, the district now includes all of Jefferson County and most of Dodge County.
 Ozaukee County, a county that heavily favors Republicans, was drawn out of the 5th Congressional district and was moved into the 6th Congressional district, helping to make the 6th Congressional District more reliably Republican.”

 – Jonah Ralston, associate professor of political science at UW-Whitewater

-– Joe Czarnezki, a former Democratic state senator and current Milwaukee County Supervisor
+– Joe Czarnezki, former Democratic state senator and Milwaukee County Supervisor